Mother's Day: Finland

 In Finland, Mother's Day (äitienpäivä in Finnish) is celebrated on the second Sunday of May.
 It is recognized nationally and is a public holiday.
-It is usually celebrated at homes where children or grandchildren bring Mother´s day cards that they have drawn to their mothers and grandmothers.
+It is usually celebrated at homes where children or grandchildren bring Mother's day cards that they have drawn to their mothers and grandmothers.
 Usually, some food, coffee and cakes are served for guests.
-Grown up children visit their parents' homes and bring traditionally Mother´s day roses or other flowers accompanied with a Mother´s day card.
+Grown up children visit their parents' homes and bring traditionally Mother's day roses or other flowers accompanied by a Mother's day card.

 The president of Finland honors with medals every year some mothers who have done something exceptional and positive during the year.

 France

 In France, amidst alarm at the low birth rate, there were attempts in 1896 and 1904 to create a national celebration honoring the mothers of large families.
 In 1906 ten mothers who had nine children each were given an award recognising "High Maternal Merit" ("Haut mérite maternel").
 American World War I soldiers fighting in France popularized the US Mother's Day holiday created by Anna Jarvis.
 They sent so much mail back to their country for Mother's Day that the Union Franco-Américaine created a postal card for that purpose.
 In 1918, also inspired by Jarvis, the town of Lyon wanted to celebrate a "journée des Mères", but instead decided to celebrate a "Journée Nationale des Mères de familles nombreuses."
 The holiday was more inspired by anti-depopulation efforts than by the US holiday, with medals awarded to the mothers of large families.
 The French government made the day official in 1920 as a day for mothers of large families.
-Since then the French government awards the Médaille de la Famille française to mothers of large families.
+Since then the French government awards the Médaille de l'enfance et des familles to mothers of large families.

 In 1941, by an initiative of Philippe Pétain, the wartime Vichy government used the celebration in support of their policy to encourage larger families, but all mothers were now honored, even mothers with smaller families.

 In 1950, after the war, the celebration was reinstated.
 The law of 24 May 1950 required (in Article 1) that the Republic pay official homage to French Mothers.
 Article 2 stated it should be celebrated on the last Sunday in May as the "Fête des Mères" (except when Pentecost fell on that day, in which case it was moved to the first Sunday in June).
 Article 3 stated that all expenditure shall be covered from the budget of the Ministry of Public Health and Population.

 During the 1950s, the celebration lost all its patriotic and natalist ideologies, and became heavily commercialized.

 In 1956, the celebration was given a budget and integrated into the new Code de l'action Sociale et des familles.
 In 2004 responsibility for the holiday was transferred to the Minister responsible for families.